 These units may or may not be in the original factory carton, but a majority of the unit is still protected with corner boards and/or wrapped in a protective film.
 If the merchandise is in the original box, the packaging could be damaged.
 This inventory could have minor cosmetic damage or light use, but all units will be operational.

 Inventory categorized in this condition runs the gamut.
-Units in this class may include fully operational units which a customer exchanged due to customer preference (i.e. color or size) to units that were reported defective and needing repair.
-These units have been returned by customers but have not been inspected or repaired by a factory trained technician– they are sold “as is.”
+Units in this class may include fully operational units that a customer exchanged due to customer preference (i.e. color or size) to units that were reported defective and needing repair.
+These units have been returned by customers but have not been inspected or repaired by a factory–trained technician– they are sold “as is.”
 Original packaging may be damaged or more likely missing altogether.
 B-Stock guarantees, however, that if units aren’t in the original packaging they will be corner boarded and shrink-wrapped prior to shipping.

 This condition of inventory refers to damaged items that may not be functional.
 Generally, this inventory has been completely written off by the retailer as beyond repairable.
 Units will have significant cracks, scuffs and dents, broken glass, and missing parts.
-Merchandise is highly used, not in original packaging and may or may not be working.
+Merchandise is highly used, not in its original packaging, and may or may not be working.

 Keep in mind, because each retailer or OEM (original equipment manufacturer) has its own marketplace, descriptions will differ.
-It’s ultimately up to you, as a buyer, to read and understand each marketplace’s own set of conditions, which can be found on each marketplace.
+It’s ultimately up to you, as a buyer, to read and understand each marketplace’s own set of conditions, which can be found in each marketplace.